Opnwall/ttyd-for-IPFire/README.md

 ```sh
 sh uninstall.sh
 ```

 ## Disclaimer
-This is an unofficial community project and is not affiliated with or supported by the IPFire team.
-Please review the code and use it at your own discretion.
+This is an unofficial community project and is not affiliated with, endorsed by, or supported by the IPFire team.
+Please review the source code carefully before deployment and use it at your own risk.